Get-Into-Web3/6-days-of-solidity/README.md

        In this we learnt about addresses and Mapping in Blockchain.

        Address: It is like the bank account number everyone have a bank account they do transaction to this.
                 Simlilarly here to , the owner have its own address through which transaction can be done and uniquely identifies the person.

                 For example: If you ever send crypto to any blockchain wallet, there you see the address which is used for transaction.

        Mapping: In Simple terms if you ever used any Programming language like Java,Phython there you seen something called Hashmap or Dictionary.
 Here to in Solidity we have Mapping which is almost same, Key Value Pair where Key will be always unique.

-       We are using Mapping In our project to store the address of owner with some value to it which will be the ZombieID.Let's see.
+       We are using Mapping In our project to store the address of owner with some value to it which will be the ZombieID.

    CHAPTER 3: Msg.sender

        To find out the owner address we generally use msg.sender variable which global variable in Solidity which gives the current owner address.
-With the use of msg.sender as a key in our mapping which tell us the address of owner and value will be ZombieID, it tell us who own the zombie.
+With the use of msg.sender as a key in our mapping which tell us the address of owner and value will be ZombieID,it tell us who own that zombie.

    CHAPTER 4: Require

        Require is quite useful for verifying certain conditions that must be true before running a function.
        We will be using the require to check whether the current user not gnereate unlimited zombie so, it will stop that thing.

        We will check if the current User count of Zombie will be zero then allow to generate army.